Pixocoin/Pixo-Cash/README.md

 # Pixo Cash (PIXOC)
 # STAY OFF THE NETWORK PIXOC IS BEING FORKED
 # DO NOT CONNECT TO THE NETWORK
-www.pixoclassic.org
+www.pixocash.org

-Pixo™ Classic is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
+Pixo™ Cash is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
 A derivative of bitcoin/litecoin.
 Scrypt hashing algorithms.
 - 81,000,000 supply
 - Currency = PIXOC
 - Block Reward: 3.00